proycon/LaMachine/index.md

 Webservices
 ==================

 LaMachine comes with several webservices ready out of the box (source: https://github.com/proycon/clamservices).
 These are RESTful webservices served using CLAM, but also offer a web-interface for human end-users.

-In the Virtual Machine variant of LaMachine, these are running and available out-of-the box.
+In the Virtual Machine variant of LaMachine, these are all running and available out-of-the box.
 In the docker variant, you will need to explicitly start the services first, this is done using the following command *from within* the container: